-- 4.9.1 In conducting its evaluation of the bids, the Canada Council may, but will have no obligation to, do the following: - a) seek clarification or verification from Bidders regarding any or all information provided by them with respect to the bid solicitation;

-- b) contact any or all references supplied by Bidders to verify and validate any information submitted by them; - c) request, before award of any contract, specific information with respect to Bidders' legal status; - d) conduct a survey of Bidders' facilities and/or examine their technical, managerial, and financial capabilities to determine if they are adequate to meet the requirements of the bid solicitation; - e) correct any error in the extended pricing of bids by using unit pricing and any error in quantities in bids to reflect the quantities stated in the bid solicitation; in the case of error in the extension of prices, the unit price will govern; and, - f) verify any information provided by Bidders through independent research, use of any government resources or by contacting third parties. - 4.9.2 Bidders will have the number of days specified in the request by the Contracting Authority to comply with any request related to any of the above items.
+- 4.9.1 In conducting its evaluation of the bids, the Canada Council may, but will have no obligation to, do the following: - a) seek clarification or verification from Bidders regarding any or all information provided by them with respect to the bid solicitation; - b) contact any or all references supplied by Bidders to verify and validate any information submitted by them; - c) request, before award of any contract, specific information with respect to Bidders' legal status; - d) conduct a survey of Bidders' facilities and/or examine their technical, managerial, and financial capabilities to determine if they are adequate to meet the requirements of the bid solicitation; - e) correct any error in the extended pricing of bids by using unit pricing and any error in quantities in bids to reflect the quantities stated in the bid solicitation; in the case of error in the extension of prices, the unit price will govern; and, - f) verify any information provided by Bidders through independent research, use of any government resources or by contacting third parties. - 4.9.2 Bidders will have the number of days specified in the request by the Contracting Authority to comply with any request related to any of the above items.
 Failure to comply with the request may result in the bid being declared non-responsive. - 4.9.3 Extension of Time: If additional time is required by the Bidder, the Contracting Authority may grant an extension in his or her sole discretion.

-PART 5 - CERTIFICATIONS AND ADDITIONAL INFORMATION
+PART 5 - CERTIFICATION

 - 5.1.
-As per section 5.5 below, Bidders must provide the required certifications and additional information to be awarded a contract. - 5.2 Unless specified otherwise, the Canada Council will declare a bid non-responsive, or will declare a contractor in default if any certification made by the Bidder is found to be untrue whether made knowingly or unknowingly, during the bid evaluation period or during the contract period. - 5.3 The Canada Council will have the right to ask for additional information to verify the Bidder's certifications.
-Failure to comply and to cooperate with any request or requirement imposed by the Canada Council will render the bid non-responsive or constitute a default under the Contract. - 5.4 The certifications and additional information listed at section 5.5 below should be submitted with the bid but may be submitted afterwards.
-If any of these required certifications or additional information is not completed and submitted as requested, the Canada Council will inform the Bidder of a time frame within which to provide the information.
-Failure to provide the certifications or the additional information listed below within the time frame provided will render the bid non-responsive. - 5.5 Certifications Precedent to Contract Award and Additional Information
+As per section 5.5 below, Bidders must provide the required certification to be awarded a contract. - 5.2 Unless specified otherwise, the Canada Council will declare a bid non-responsive or will declare a contractor in default if any certification made by the Bidder is found to be untrue whether made knowingly or unknowingly, during the bid evaluation period or during the contract period. - 5.3 The Canada Council will have the right to ask for additional information to verify the Bidder's certification.
+Failure to comply and to cooperate with any request or requirement imposed by the Canada Council will render the bid non-responsive or constitute a default under the Contract. - 5.4 The certification found at section 5.5 below should be submitted with the bid but may be submitted afterwards.
+If the required certification is not completed and submitted as requested, the Canada Council will inform the Bidder of a time frame within which to provide the information.
+Failure to provide the certification found below within the time frame provided will render the bid non-responsive. - 5.5 Certification Precedent to Contract Award